Q.E.D.: In popular culture

-In Joseph Heller's 1961 book Catch-22, the Chaplain, having been told to examine a forged letter allegedly signed by him (which he knew he didn't sign), verified that his name was in fact there.
+In Joseph Heller's 1961 novel Catch-22, the Chaplain, having been told to examine a forged letter allegedly signed by him (which he knew he didn't sign), verified that his name was in fact there.
 His investigator replied, "Then you wrote it.
 Q.E.D."
 The chaplain said he did not write it and that it was not his handwriting, to which the investigator replied, "Then you signed your name in somebody else's handwriting again."